Berlin Brandenburg Airport (BER)

 Reach the airport by bus

 A luxury coach express connection expands your airport travel choices.
-The BER2 AirportShuttle from Potsdam Hbf via Terminal 5 to Terminal 1-2 and back adds 16 connections per day.
-Travel time from Potsdam is a little under an hour and an express charge of 6 euros in addition to the standard fare Berlin BC applies.
+The BER2 AirportShuttle runs 15 times a day from Potsdam main station via Teltow Stadt S-Bahn station and Teltow regional station to BER Airport.
+Travel time from Potsdam is a little under an hour and an express charge of 6 euros in addition to the standard fare Berlin BC applies; with a Deutschland-Ticket, the surcharge is only 5 euros.
 All AirportShuttle tickets are available from the driver.

 Getting the right ticket